 Alex Smith and Frank Rounds imported one major and enduring design element to Wawashkamo from the Scottish links pattern.
 The snuffbox-sized tees and exquisite, hard-to-hit greens, easier to maintain with the twelve-inch push mowers of the 1890s, remain practicable today under northern Great Lakes golfing conditions.
 No tees and greens meant to be played on for eight to twelve months a year could hold up to the intensive soil compaction and wear of continuous use on such small surface areas.
 Wawashkamo, however, was designed as a summer-only course.
 Ironically, this meant that it could retain its Victorian-dimension tees and greens long after most of America’s older golf courses had found it necessary to redesign them to support the more intensive golf usage patterns of the late twentieth century.
 As Wawashkamo celebrated its first centennial in 1998, it remained faithful to the design heritage staked out by Alex Smith in 1898.

-The Wawashkamo Golf Course is part of the Mackinac State Historic Parks and leased by the Wawashkamo Golf Club.
+Wawashkamo Golf Course is part of the Mackinac State Historic Parks and leased by Wawashkamo Golf Club.

 Excerpts from “Walk a Crooked Trail – A Centennial History of Wawashkamo Golf Club” by Frank Straus and Brian Leigh Dunnigan.
 Available at Wawashkamo Golf Club and the Island Bookstore.
-Produced and distributed by the Wawashkamo Restoration and Preservation group.
+Produced by the Wawashkamo Restoration Preservation Fund group.